Derpford/incrementality-matrix/grist.md

 There are many, many types of Grist, which are used to build various kinds of stuff and things.
 Roughly speaking, there are two categories of Grist:

 - Build Grist, which is always available, and
-- Land Grist, which is specific to certain Lands.
+- Strife Grist, which is specific to certain Lands.

 You choose what kind of Grist is available on your Land during Entry.
-Each Land has three types of Grist on it, plus Build Grist, for a total of four options when you go Grinding.
+Each Land has three types of Strife Grist on it, plus Build Grist, for a total of four options when you go Grinding.
 Bear in mind that, if you have unlocked access to another player's Land, you can get Grist from *their* Land as well as from yours.

+Build Grist is used to make House Features, which are described in more detail in the chapter on your House.

-Each kind of Grist other than Build Grist also has an associated stat, which you picked during Entry.
+Strife Grist is used both for House Features and for Alchemy.
+Each kind of Strife Grist also has an associated stat, which you picked during Entry.
 This is relevant for Alchemy, so be sure to write it down.

 # Gathering Grist
 Grist can be gathered by Grinding--taking some time to fight various smaller enemies so that you can gather lots of little bits of Grist.
 You can also receive large supplies of Grist from defeating major bosses, but for the most part, you'll rely on Grinding to acquire more Grist.